sfreeman422/pickaxe/README.md

-# CraftManager
+# MCManager

-CraftManager is a Minecraft Server Manager targetting Linux.
+MCManager is a Minecraft Server Manager targetting Linux.